Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Multi-Modal Feature Extraction

 \subsubsection{Top-K Versus All}

-The validity of prior CSI pre-processing is demonstrated via ``\textbf{\textit{Top-K Versus All}}" criterion.
-Specifically, the proportion of the sum of the top-k beam energy in $\mathbf{h}_{\rm{n}}^{P'}$ to the total energy is computed.
-As shown in Fig.~\ref{topk}, the proportion dramatically increases as the number of selected beams $k$ increases from $0$ to $8$.
-This can be attributed to the presence of a few main propagation paths between the RSU and the vehicle, with the total energy of the beams corresponding to these paths accounting for the majority of the total energy.
-When $k$ is larger than 8, the proportion approaches $1$ and increases slowly since the energy of the non-major beams is close to $0$.
-As can be seen in Fig.~\ref{topk}, the total energy of top-$8$ beam energy accounts for $84\%$ of the total energy.
-Consequently, only retaining the top-$8$ beam energy can cover the features of most propagation paths and induce a small error while significantly reducing the calculation load.
+The validity of prior CSI pre-processing is demonstrated via ``\textbf{\textit{Top-K Versus All}}" criterion. {Specifically, the energy of the $i$-th beam (corresponding to the $i$-th steering vector) is given by $e_{i} = {\Vert (\mathbf{d}_{i}^{\rm{T}})^\dagger (\mathbf{D}^{\rm{T}}\mathbf{R}_n)[i] \Vert_{\rm{F}}^2}$.
+Then, the proportion of the sum of the top-$k$ major beam energy to the total energy is computed.} As shown in Fig.~\ref{topk}, the proportion dramatically increases as the number of selected major beams $k$ increases from $0$ to $2$.
+This can be attributed to the presence of a few main propagation paths between the RSU and the vehicle, with the total energy of the major beams whose directions are close to these paths accounting for the majority of the total energy.
+When $k$ becomes larger than $2$, the curve soon saturates, implying the power contributed by the remaining beams becomes negligible.
+As can be seen in Fig.~\ref{topk}, the top-$2$ beams account for $97.9\%$ of the total energy.
+Thus, they can be extracted as the latent features to streamline the processing with minimal performance loss.